Battle Nations: Development

 Battle Nations is Z2Live's third game, following Trade Nations and MetalStorm.
 Z2Live released a video that described the inspiration behind the creation of Battle Nations.
 The concept for the game was inspired by Trade Nations users who provided feedback requesting additional PvP elements in the game.
 As the player base grew, Battle Nations was regularly updated to add new units, quests and events.

 In August 2013, limited time events called 'Boss Strikes' were added to the game, in which players in guilds fought against waves of AI enemies to get the highest score possible.
 Rewards for victory and participation included special units (including air units, which were also added in the update) and resource rewards.
 'Invasions' also presented opportunities for guild members to work together and compete against other guilds by defeating enemy invasions on their outposts.
 'Arena Challenges' allowed players to square up against other players in asynchronous player-versus-player combat.

 On September 18, 2014, Battle Nations was released on Steam, and a patch included a range of promotional units and missions based on Team Fortress 2 available for a limited time.

 An update on November 12, 2014, added naval units to the game along with a new storyline and two new factions, the Sovereign Navy and the Reef Bandits.

-With every event, a 'promotional unit' was released.
-These units were purchasable by nanopods, and in some cases, had incredible advantages over non-promotional units.
-This led to the firm conviction by many of the players that the game was 'free-to-play, pay-to-win'.
-Some of these more 'overpowered' promotional units assisted in the eventual demise of the game.